 Peter Edbury is currently leading an AHRC-funded project to investigate the manuscript traditions and produce new editions of the Old French Continuations of William of Tyre and the related text known as La chronique d’Ernoul et de Bernard le Trésorier.
-These narratives are fundamental for our understanding of the history of the Latin East in the late thwelfth and thirteenth centuries.
+These narratives are fundamental for our understanding of the history of the Latin East in the late twelfth and thirteenth centuries.
 For further details see the project web page.
-His other major project (in collaboration with Dr N.S.
-Coureas of the Cyprus Research Centre, Nicosia) is to produce an English translation with commentary of the so-called Chronique d’Amadi.
+His other major project (in collaboration with Dr Nicholas Coureas of the Cyprus Research Centre, Nicosia) is to produce an English translation with commentary of the so-called Chronique d’Amadi.

 Conferences and Workshops

 In September 2009 the Cardiff Centre for the Crusades hosted the highly successful fifth international conference of the Society for the Study of the Crusades and the Latin East on the Military Orders.
 Almost 100 people attended, mostly from Europe and North America.
 Thirty-eight of the papers, edited by Peter Edbury, were published by Ashgate in 2012.

 Details of the Centre’s 2013–14 seminar series are given below.

 Betty Binysh.
 Living in Peace in the Latin East during the Crusades (1097 to 1291) (Supervisor: Helen Nicholson)